Chronic Myeloid Leukemia Treatment (PDQ®)–Health Professional Version

 • Fever.

 Transition between the chronic, accelerated, and blastic phases may occur gradually over 1 year or more, or it may occur abruptly (blast crisis).
 Patients with accelerated-phase CML show signs of progression without meeting the criteria for blast crisis (acute leukemia).
-Signs and symptoms that indicate a change to accelerated-phase CML include the following:
+Signs and symptoms that indicate a change to accelerated-phase CML include:

 • Progressive splenomegaly.